For travelers & visitors

 Keep your controller going

-Don't stop your daily (preventer) inhaler because you feel fine on arrival.
-Altitude and pollution are exactly when you want your baseline control intact.
+Don't stop your daily (preventer) inhaler on arrival; altitude and pollution are exactly when you want baseline control intact.

 Carry your rescue inhaler on you

-Not in the checked bag, not at the hotel — in your pocket.
-Cold air, exertion at altitude and smog are common triggers here.
+In your pocket, not the checked bag or hotel.
+Cold air, exertion at altitude and smog are common triggers.

 Ran out, or it's not enough?

-We can review your regimen and arrange an appropriate plan.
-Bring a photo of your current inhalers and doses.
+We review your regimen and arrange an appropriate plan; bring a photo of your current inhalers and doses.

 Bring your records

-A recent spirometry, medication list, or a note from your doctor back home lets us pick up where you left off — by video if you prefer.
+A recent spirometry, medication list or doctor's note lets us pick up where you left off.

 1 · WhatsApp (+52)

-Message in English.
-Tell us your symptoms and dates; we'll suggest the soonest option and what to bring.
+Message in English with your symptoms and dates; we'll suggest the soonest option and what to bring.

 2 · In person